umair-akb/developer.sketch.com/_api/Layer.md

 layer.getParentArtboard()
 artboard.getParentArtboard() === undefined

-// access the symbol master the layer is in (if any) layer.getParentSymbolMaster() symbolMaster.getParentSymbolMaster() === undefined
+// access the Symbol Source the layer is in (if any) layer.getParentSymbolMaster() symbolMaster.getParentSymbolMaster() === undefined